 What to do about it

-- Complete a cognitive assessment using the Allen Model, including utilizing knowledge of the person's past medical history, Can do, Will do, and May do.
+- Complete a cognitive assessment using the Allen Model, including using knowledge of the person's past medical history, Can do, Will do, and May do.

 - Interface with nursing to: